apratimsrivastava20/fossee-oshw/README.md

 ---

 **Issue: Build failures with limited diagnostic information**
-- The Ninja build system runs tasks in parallel, sometimes suppressing detailed errors.
+- The Ninja build system performs parallel compilation, occasionally causing error traces to scroll past too quickly.

 **Fix:**
 Use verbose mode for ESP-IDF builds:
 ```bash
 idf.py build -v
 ```
-This reveals the full compiler and linker messages so root causes can be identified.

 ---

 ### 3.3 Runtime and Flash Image Issues

 **Issue: “invalid header: 0x29207d17” during QEMU boot**
-- This occurred when the ELF file or incomplete binaries were passed directly to QEMU.
+- This occurs when the ELF file or incomplete binaries are passed directly to QEMU.
-- The ESP32 expects a specific flash memory layout, including bootloader and partition table offsets.
+- The ESP32 requires a specific memory layout that includes the bootloader and partition table.

 **Fix:**
 Merge the binaries correctly: